 The Family Tree of Inheritance

 If a child of the decedent dies after the decedent’s death, but before the succession is open, the deceased child’s estate inherits that child’s portion of the decedent estate.
-The general rule is that inheritance rights are determined on the date of death of the decedent, and even though someone might die after the decedent, it does not effect their right of inheritance.
-In many situations this means that multiple generations of successions are necessary, for a parent and possibly a deceased child, in order to fully probate assets moving through the estate.
+The general rule is that inheritance rights are determined on the date of death of the decedent, and even though someone might die after the decedent, it does not affect their right to inheritance.
+In many situations, this means that multiple generations of successions are necessary, for a parent and possibly a deceased child, in order to fully probate assets moving through the estate.